joeri-juramento/juramento_tech.security/research/authentication/2022-03_Passwordless-login-Pain.md

 Please all count to 10 and exhale...😤

-- So the whole onboarding procedure to Passwordless*, requires passwords.
+- **So the whole onboarding procedure to Passwordless, requires passwords.**

 - And if you change your password, you will break the Authenticator App's ability to help you sign-in without a password.
 You'll need to activate it again.